 Analysis of societal and personal ethical issues.
 Topics are interdisciplinary and are chosen because they defy easy answers and widen the field of moral vision.
-This honors course fulfills the core senior seminar requirement.
+This honors course fulfills the common curriculum ethics common seminar requirement.

 396 Proposal for Honors Essay, Research or Creative Project.
 (0-1)

 Regular meetings with an advisor from the student's academic major and completion of a proposal for a senior honors essay or project.
 Normally taken spring semester of the student's junior year.